YanivZalach/Vim_Config/README.md

 [Vim](https://www.vim.org/) / [NeoVim](https://neovim.io) is a powerful and highly configurable text editor designed to make text manipulation and coding a breeze.
 It's known for its unique modal editing system, where different modes offer distinct functionalities like insertion, navigation, and text manipulation.
 This design philosophy enables lightning-fast editing once you're familiar with the concepts.

+*What if i want a fast, plug and play setup? visit: https://github.com/YanivZalach/Vim_Config_NO_PLUGINS*

 What do we have here?
 My Vim configuration file!